Professor Jennifer Brown

 Email: j.brown@math.canterbury.ac.nz

-I am Head of Department for Department of Mathematics and Statistics at the University of Canterbury, Christchurch, New Zealand.
+I am a Professor of Statistics in the School of Mathematics and Statistics at the University of Canterbury, Christchurch, New Zealand.

-I am Associate Director of the Biomathematics Research Centre.
+I am Associate Director of the Biomathematics Research Centre and researcher in the NZ Health Ageing Research Group.

-Born in 1964 in New Zealand, I have an undergraduate degree in Forestry B.For.Sc.Hons from Canterbury University.
+I have an undergraduate degree in Forestry B.For.Sc.Hons from Canterbury University.
 I worked for the Forest Research Institute, Rotorua, New Zealand, undertaking research on silviculture of improved breeds of radiata pine.
 I then worked for eight years for the Department of Conservation, first in Westport as an ecological manager, and then in Christchurch in the Canterbury Conservancy as the Coastal and Marine Manager.
 During my time with Department of Conservation I undertook extramural study in statistics through Massey University, and graduated with a postgraduate diploma in science.
 I completed a PhD in statistics supervised by Prof. Bryan Manly at Otago University.
 I maintain an on-going collaboration with Professor Manly.
+I have a Postgraduate Diploma in Strategic Leadership, and a Diploma in Health and Wellbeing.

-I am currently an Associate Editor of Journal of Agricultural, Biological and Environmental Statistics, of the Australian and New Zealand Journal of Statistics, and of the International Journal of Ecological Economics & Statistics.
+I am (or have been) an Associate Editor of Journal of Agricultural, Biological and Environmental Statistics, the Australian and New Zealand Journal of Statistics, Environmental and Ecological Statistics, the International Journal of Ecological Economics & Statistics, and the Journal of Biowar and Defence.

-I am President of the New Zealand Statistics Association.
+I am past President of the New Zealand Statistics Association.

 Research